 12 Incredible Facts About the Sutton Hoo Ship Burial Treasure

 One of the richest troves of buried artifacts ever found, the Sutton Hoo ship burial was discovered in Suffolk, England, just as World War II broke out.
-Over the next few years, an incredible array of Anglo-Saxon treasures were uncovered, revealing dozens of gold and jeweled items and transforming our knowledge of early medieval England.
-Now, the story of its discovery is being told in the new Netflix film The Dig, launching January 29 in the U.S. Here are some fascinating facts about the Sutton Hoo hoard.
+Over the next few years, an incredible array of Anglo-Saxon treasures was uncovered, revealing dozens of gold and jeweled items and transforming our knowledge of early medieval England.
+The story of its discovery was told in the 2021 Netflix film The Dig.
+Here are some fascinating facts about the Sutton Hoo hoard.

 1. The Sutton Hoo investigation began with some mysterious mounds.